AdobeDocs/workfront.en/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md

 >[!TIP]
 >
->The Planned or Actual Hours for delegated tasks and issues are not taken into account in resource management tools, like the [!DNL Workload Balancer] or the [!DNL Resource] Planner for the delegated users.
+>The Planned or Actual Hours for delegated tasks and issues are not taken into account in resource management tools, like the [!DNL Workload Balancer] or the [!DNL Resource Planner] for the delegated users.
 The hours remain associated only with the assigned user.

 ### Locate delegated work in [!UICONTROL Home]

-1. Go to the [!UICONTROL **[!UICONTROL Home]**] area, then click the filter drop-down menu and select one or more of the following options:
+1. Go to the [!UICONTROL **Home**] area, then click the filter drop-down menu and select one or more of the following options:
    * [!UICONTROL **Delegated**]: to view tasks and issues delegated to you or by you.
    * [!UICONTROL **Delegated to me**]: to view tasks and issues delegated to you by another user.
    * [!UICONTROL **Delegated by me**]: to view tasks and issues delegated by you to other users.